 Now let’s start chopping up your HTML.
 Remember how we talked about WordPress using PHP to call data from your database?
-Well WordPress can also use PHP to call different files from within your template folder.
+WordPress can also use PHP to call different files from within your template folder.
 Imagine your current HTML code chopped up into 4 (or more) different sections.
 For example, take a look at the layout and corresponding HTML of this page.
-The header comes first, followed by the content, then the sidebar, and finally the footer.
-Instead of keeping these 4 parts of the HTML together in one file, you are going to put each of them in their own separate file.
+The header comes first, followed by the content, and finally the footer.
+Instead of keeping these 3 parts of the HTML together in one file, you are going to put each of them in their own separate file.
 Then call on them one by one using PHP.

 Now create 3 new files (

 footer.php) and place them in your theme directory.
 Next take a look at the